 Nearby estates belong to CEOs, Falcons players, and film stars.
 A 2024 survey shows 80% of neighbors cite “privacy” as their top reason for choosing Mount Paran.

-Chastain Park, 268 acres, sits 2.8 miles from the house.
+Chastain Park, managed by the Chastain Park Conservancy, offers 268 acres of recreation just 2.8 miles away.
 It has 20 tennis courts, an 18-hole golf course, a 50-meter pool, five miles of trails, plus summer concerts under the oaks.

 Property Specifications and Layout